RoadHog31/ShopifyExample/README.md

-# ShopifyExample v 1.0
+# Shopify Example v 1.0
-Rest Api Get and Post Application to pull down Json data.
+This app uses a Rest Api to Get and Post Json data.

 Planning to replicate this into asp.net Razor Pages application.